Deyspring/Hydra_transcripts/README.md

 The Daily log
 -----------------
+2/7 still really, really sick.
+May get job.
+Almost got manage_xl.py module working, got stuck on the term loop and making sure it saves with a new name and doesn't overwrite.

+2/4
+Bleah.
+Interview prep, weekend stuff, sick yesterday.
+Here I am and I feel like I've forgotten everything I did already.

+Ok.
+Made progress.
+I got create_excel.create_header() to work in hydra_ts_Working.py, but for some reason when I was working on add_data_xl in that module, the terminal said it could not find the openpyxl file.
+Also, fell asleep when writing rest of log.

 1/28

 I didn't finish the cleanup yesterday and I need to rename some files tomorrow. json_stripper2 im looking at you.
 The main hydra_ts_Working file is working, although I need to check some things.
 I need to add the execel modules to the start and end.
 Otherwise progress was made today.
 I might have something to show to Callen on Thursday.
 The code feels rickety, badly named and awkward, but hey.
 It's my first real project and it is coming along nicely.